Carrie Underwood’s Story About Her ‘Spooky’ First Job Will Give You Chills

 Carrie Underwood is gearing up for Halloween by telling one of her own spooky stories.
-The country music star recently sat down with Jenny McCarthy to dish about life, work, and everything in between on the SiriusXM show, The Highway.
+The country music star recently sat down with Jenny McCarthy to dish about life, work, and everything in between on the SiriusXM show The Highway.

-According to Pop Culture, Carrie opened up about some jobs she had before she won American Idol and changed her life forever by becoming a huge singing sensation, and it’s safe to say that her job now is much better than the ones she used to have.
+According to Pop Culture, Carrie opened up about some jobs she had before her win on American Idol changed her life forever and became a huge singing sensation, and it’s safe to say that her job now is much better than the ones she used to have.

 Underwood told McCarthy that some of her first jobs included working at a gas station, a vet clinic, and a creepy old hotel that no longer stands back in her hometown.